grst/ipymd/README.md

 [![Build Status](https://travis-ci.org/grst/ipymd.svg?branch=travis)](https://travis-ci.org/grst/ipymd)
 [![Coverage Status](https://coveralls.io/repos/grst/ipymd/badge.svg)](https://coveralls.io/r/grst/ipymd)

+# Scope of this fork
+This fork provides an RMarkdown content manager for Jupyter Notebook, *i.e.* it allows you to edit `.Rmd` documents as if they were notebooks in Jupyter.

+Inputs are stored in Rmd, outputs in a corresponding `.nb.html` which attempts to be compatible with Rstudio.

+Unless you are particularly interested in the `.nb.html` output, you should probably use [mwouts/nbrmd](https://github.com/mwouts/nbrmd) instead, which is more actively developed.
+It also supports storing cell outputs in a dedicated `.ipynb` file.

 # Store Jupyter notebooks in markdown format.
 This package provides an alternative content manager for jupyter.
 It allows to store notebooks in text-based formats, replacing the native json-based `.ipynb`.